HelenHelene/eportfolio/module/OOP_Unit10.md

 [Collaborative Discussion 2 - OO Design for IoT-Summary post](https://helenhelene.github.io/eportfolio/pdf/Module02_Discussion2_Summary.pdf)

 ### Reflections
 I have gained valuable insights into the process of packaging Python code and the importance of comprehensive testing.
 Through the application of unit tests, I have learned how to ensure the correct functionality of Python code.
-Utilizing pylint has enabled me to assess the stylistic correctness of my code, maintaining consistency and readability.
+I haven't tried [Pylint](https://pylint.org/) yet, but I briefly went through it to understand what it is.
+Hopefully, I can use it to assess the stylistic correctness of my code, maintaining consistency and readability.

 Moreover, I have explored different approaches to commenting and documenting code, enhancing its readability and facilitating future maintenance and collaboration.